Sunday 14 March 2010 07:35:58 PHT

 • Don't carry large amounts of cash with you.
 If you have to carry larger amounts, keep it very close on your body, in a place where it cannot be reached without removing your clothes.
 A money belt under your pants is often a good suggestion.

-• Don't wear jewelry -- chain snatchers sometimes operate on local busses and jeepneys.
+• Don't wear jewelry -- chain snatchers sometimes operate on local buses and jeepneys.

-• Don't show out with your wealth.
-Keep camaras, etc. in unsupicous looking bags, not in flashy camara bags.
+• Don't be conspicuous with your wealth.
+Keep cameras, etc. in unsuspicous looking bags, not in flashy camera bags.
 Only bring them out if you want to photograph something.

 • Travel light.
 Don't bring more than a single small bag that you can keep in sight.
 In the tropical climate you need only a few sets of light clothes, and you can have them washed at almost every hotel.